wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.3.02.15 =
+* Improved security on the Quarantine directory to fix the 500 error on some servers.

 = 1.2.12.31 =
 * Fixed count of Quarantined items.